MarwanH7/Flight-Prediction/README.md

 4. Dummy variables & label Encoding: transforming categorical variables into numerical values to make our data machine learning model friendly, as generally model tend to give better results when data is presented numerically.

-5. Normalize the values and scale: Used standardised scaling for X values fed before feeding it into our models.
+5. Normalize the values and scale: Used standardised scaling for X values before feeding it into our models.

 ## Modeling Process: